Learning Disabilities (Review of Services) Bill [HL]

 Overview

 This bill mandates a public consultation in England to review services for adults with learning disabilities.
-The review will assess the quality and scope of services across various areas, including education, employment, housing, recreation, and transportation, and consider how best to improve them, ensuring compliance with relevant legislation and the UN Convention on the Rights of Persons with Disabilities.
+The consultation will examine the quality and extent of services across various areas, including education, employment, housing, recreation, and transportation, and will consider whether improvements are needed to meet existing legal obligations and best practices.

 Description

-The bill requires the Secretary of State to conduct a public consultation reviewing services for adults with learning disabilities and their carers who meet the criteria for a needs assessment under the Care Act 2014.
-The consultation must examine:
+The bill requires the Secretary of State to conduct a public consultation reviewing services for adults with learning disabilities and their carers in England who meet the criteria for a needs assessment under the Care Act 2014.
+The consultation must assess:

-- Continued EHC Plans: Whether Education, Health and Care (EHC) plans should continue beyond age 25.
+- EHC Plans: Whether education, health, and care (EHC) plans should continue for young people with learning disabilities beyond age 25.

-- Data Collection: Whether local authorities should collect and publish data on health outcomes.
+- Data Collection: Whether local authorities should collect and publish data comparing health outcomes for adults with learning disabilities to the general population.

 Government Spending